Best traditional Portuguese food you need to try!

 Pimientos de Padron!

-OMG that is my favourite dish in Portugal, I’ll be never fed up with this.
-Pimientos de Padron – olive-oil fried green baby peppers, served with salt.
+OMG, that is my favourite dish in Portugal, I’ll never be fed up with this.
+Pimientos de Padrón – olive oil-fried green baby peppers, served with salt.
 Also popular across Spain.
 These small green peppers are delicious, you can treat it as a starter or eat along with your dish.

 Pimientos de Padron in Portugal